FluffyStreusel/robloxChatDocs/README.md

 and once again, it checks for messages at `GET /v1.0/get-messages?conversationId=IDGOESHERE&pageSize=PAGESIZE HTTP/1.1`.

 **These requests can be seen in Fiddler, and when you view the request containing `POST /v1.0/send-message HTTP/1.1`, (to [chat.roblox.com](https://chat.roblox.com).)**

+## Not 100% positive on this part ;-)
+ROBLOX's chat sends **JSON** code to (chat.roblox.com?) when you send a message and if viewed from Fiddler, you can see the message sent.

+# On the recieving end of your chats
+## Again, not 100% sure if this is accurate ;-)